mitessari/PasswordGenerator/README.md

       * Special characters ($@%&*, etc)
   * Code should validate for each input and at least one character type should be selected
   * Once prompts are answered then the password should be generated and displayed in an alert or written to the page

+  ## Usage
+  Navagate into the index.HTML
+  press the button "Generate Password" it will automatically show a bunch of options for the user to choose.
+Choose your options and click on the button again.
+It will automatically generate a password with the user's choise of length and characters.

+  ## License
+   MIT